 6. Comparison Posts (vs.)

 A comparison post is always interesting and can attract links.
-In SEO, there are many possible comparison posts like this one from the homeboys over at Source Wave: Black Hat vs White Hat SEO
+In SEO, there are many possible comparison posts like this one: White Hat SEO vs Black Hat SEO.

 If your niche allows for it, comparing two controversial topics is always attractive for users.